 - Screen well and don’t discriminate.
 You can eliminate 90% of your potential issues by setting high standards and screening applicants thoroughly.
 But in order to accomplish this, you must have a structured screening process that doesn’t discriminate against any of the protected classes.

 - Make rent payments easy and automatic.
-With over 15+ years managing properties, the action that has improved our business the most is offering (and requiring) tenants to pay rent online.
+With over 15+ years of managing properties, the action that has improved our business the most is offering (and requiring) tenants to pay rent online.
 The key to successfully using online rent payments is: Require it in the lease –

 Most states allow this, except for California which requires you to allow one other method of payment (any method) and Use a reputable online rent payment company – there are dozens of companies that will help you collect rent online, but most are not very good so be wary.